GothicKit/ZenKit/docs/engine/formats/animation.md

 *ZenGin* animation files contain skeletal animations for rigged meshes.
 Each file contains the data for one animation, including metadata and animation samples.

+Animations are found within the `Anims.vdf` file found in the `Data/` directory in the Gothic installation.

 ## Format Description

 Model animations are stored in a [chunked binary](../encodings/binary-chunked.md) file which contains the following chunks.
-Also refer to the
-[Datatype Reference](../datatypes.md) for general information about often used datatypes.
+Also refer to the [Datatype Reference](../datatypes.md) for general information about often used datatypes.

 === "`0xA000`"